Angelo Marre House

 The Angelo Marre House, also known as Villa Marre, is a historic house at 1321 Scott Street in Little Rock, Arkansas.
 It is a high style Italianate house, two stories in height, with a flared mansard roof and a 2 1/2-story tower set above its entry.
 Built of painted brick, it has been a landmark of the city since its construction, and has had at least two notable occupants: Jeff Davis, a Governor of Arkansas, and Edgar Burton Kinsworthy, a state attorney general and long-serving state senator.

 The house was listed on the National Register of Historic Places in 1970.

 The home was used for exterior shots of Sugarbaker & Associates Interior Design on the television series Designing Women.
+It was also used for an exterior shot of the Pittsburgh home of Jennifer Bloom in the 2006 television miniseries The Lost Room.